gutobortolozzo/noki/README.md

 This project is intent to execute javascript code across several machines in the same network.

 It acts as a balancer giving the programs the ability to create custom commands as functions and send these commands to be execute in one machine across the cluster.

-Machines in the cluster will automatically be detected just giving the network *CIDR* as a configuration.
+Machines in the cluster will automatically be detected just giving the network partial IP (192.168.10) as a configuration.

 ## Example